Sam Phillips: The Memphis Recording Service and Sun Records

 In the 1940s, Phillips worked as a DJ and radio engineer for station WLAY (AM), in Muscle Shoals, Alabama.
 According to Phillips, the station's "open format" (of broadcasting music by white and black musicians alike) would later inspire his work in Memphis.
 Beginning in 1945, he worked for four years as an announcer and sound engineer for radio station WREC, in Memphis.

 On January 3, 1950, Phillips opened the Memphis Recording Service, at 706 Union Avenue in Memphis.
-He let amateurs record, which drew performers such as B.B.
-King, Junior Parker, and Howlin' Wolf, who made their first recordings there.
-Phillips then sold the recordings to larger labels.
+He let amateurs record, which drew performers such as B. B. King, Junior Parker, and Howlin' Wolf, who made their first recordings there.
+Phillips then sold the recordings to larger labels to distribute them.

 Phillips recorded what the music historian Peter Guralnick considered the first rock and roll record: "Rocket 88", by Jackie Brenston and His Delta Cats, a band led by the 19-year-old Ike Turner, who also wrote the song.
 The recording was released in 1951 by Chess Records in Chicago.
 From 1950 to 1954 Phillips recorded music by James Cotton, Rufus Thomas, Rosco Gordon, Little Milton, Bobby Blue Bland, the Prisonaires and others.

 The Memphis Recording Service also served as the studio for Phillips's own label, Sun Record Company, which he launched in 1952.
 Sun Records produced more rock-and-roll records than any other record label of its time during its 16-year run, producing 226 singles.
 Phillips recorded different styles of music, but he was interested in the blues: "The blues, it got people—black and white—to think about life, how difficult, yet also how good it can be.
 They would sing about it; they would pray about it; they would preach about it.
 This is how they relieved the burden of what existed day in and day out."

-In addition to musical performances, Phillips recorded events such as weddings and funerals, selling the recordings.
+In addition to musical performances, in his early career Phillips recorded events such as weddings and funerals, selling the recordings.